littlefish12345/TPWL/README.md

 May the force be with you.
 Always.

 p.s.
-You need to install rsa module before using this module.
+You need to install rsa and pycrypto module before using this module.

 New features

+v1.0 Add fast mode and fix some bugs

 beta 0.18 Make the speed much faster than beta 0.17.